CAPTCHA: Machine learning–based attacks

 An example of a reCAPTCHA challenge from 2007, containing the words "following finding".
 The waviness and horizontal stroke were added to increase the difficulty of breaking the CAPTCHA with a computer program.

-A CAPTCHA usually has a text box directly underneath where the user should fill out the text that they see.
-In this case, "sclt ..was here".
+A CAPTCHA usually has a text box directly underneath where the user should fill out the text that they see—in this case "sclt ..was here".

 There was not a systematic methodology for designing or evaluating early CAPTCHAs.
 As a result, there were many instances in which CAPTCHAs were of a fixed length and therefore automated tasks could be constructed to successfully make educated guesses about where segmentation should take place.
 Other early CAPTCHAs contained limited sets of words, which made the test much easier to game.
 Still others made the mistake of relying too heavily on background confusion in the image.
 In each case, algorithms were created that were successfully able to complete the task by exploiting these design flaws.
 However, light changes to the CAPTCHA could thwart them.
 Modern CAPTCHAs like reCAPTCHA rely on present variations of characters that are collapsed together, making them hard to segment, and they have warded off automated tasks.

 In October 2013, artificial intelligence company Vicarious claimed that it had developed a generic CAPTCHA-solving algorithm that was able to solve modern CAPTCHAs with character recognition rates of up to 90%.
 However, Luis von Ahn, a pioneer of early CAPTCHA and founder of reCAPTCHA, said: "It's hard for me to be impressed since I see these every few months."
 50 similar claims to that of Vicarious had been made since 2003.

 In August 2014 at Usenix WoOT conference, Bursztein et al. presented the first generic CAPTCHA-solving algorithm based on reinforcement learning and demonstrated its efficiency against many popular CAPTCHA schemas.

 In October 2018 at ACM CCS'18 conference, Ye et al. presented a deep learning-based attack that could consistently solve all 11 text captcha schemes used by the top-50 popular websites in 2018.
 An effective CAPTCHA solver can be trained using as few as 500 real CAPTCHAs.

 Human labor

 It is possible to subvert CAPTCHAs by relaying them to a sweatshop of human operators who are employed to decode CAPTCHAs.
 A 2005 paper from a W3C working group said that they could verify hundreds per hour.
 In 2010, the University of California at San Diego conducted a large scale study of CAPTCHA farms.
 The retail price for solving one million CAPTCHAs was as low as $1,000.

 Another technique consists of using a script to re-post the target site's CAPTCHA as a CAPTCHA to the attacker's site, which unsuspecting humans visit and solve within a short while for the script to use.

-In 2023, ChatGPT tricked a TaskRabbit worker into solving a CAPTCHA by telling the worker it was not a robot and had impaired vision.
+In 2023, researchers prompted ChatGPT to trick a TaskRabbit worker into solving a CAPTCHA by telling the worker it was not a robot and had impaired vision.